 Kyle Fellers says he wore a pink armband at his daughter’s soccer game last week, not as a statement of opposition, but as a show of support for female athletics.
-But because his daughter’s Bow High School team was playing a team with a biological male on the roster, Fellers has been banned from attending any more school sports events — or events of any kind — for the rest of the year.
+But because his daughter’s Bow High School team was playing a team with a biological male on the roster, Fellers has been banned from attending any more school sports events — or events of any kind — until the end of the fall sports season.

 “You are prohibited from attending any Bow School District athletic or extra-curricular event, on or off school grounds,” the order reads.
 “This NO TRESPASS order will remain in effect for the remainder of the fall sports season.
 If you are found on District property in violation of this order you will be arrested and prosecuted for Criminal Trespass under New Hampshire law.”